Quasi-Monte Carlo finite element approximation of the Navier-Stokes equations with initial data modeled by log-normal random fields: Finite element approximation

-We begin with the implicit conforming Galerkin finite element approximation to the given variational formulation of the Navier--Stokes equations \eqref{WF_1}-\eqref{WF_2}.
-To this end, let $\mathcal{T}_h$ be a shape-regular partition of the physical domain $\overline{D}$ with mesh size $h>0$.
-We define conforming finite element spaces of degree $i\in\mathbb{N}_0$ and $j\in\mathbb{N}_0$ for velocity $H_h\subset H^1_0(D)^2$ and pressure $Q_h\subset L^2_0(D)$ by
+We employ the implicit Euler method in time, and conforming FEM approximation in space for the variational formulation \eqref{eqn:WF} of the Navier--Stokes system.
+Let $\mathcal{T}_h$ be a shape-regular partition of the domain $D$ with a mesh size $h$.
+We define conforming FEM spaces for the velocity $H_h\subset H^1_0(D)^2$ and the pressure $Q_h\subset L^2_0(D)$ by